jgray7693/AdventOfCode2023/README.md

 # AdventOfCode2023
-Day 1, Trebuchet - Parse digits and written words from a collection of verious characters, and add them
+Day 1, Trebuchet - Parse digits and written words from a collection of various characters, and add them